5-Step Process for Handling Profanity

 phone that has a angry emoji

 “I enjoyed your webinar about how we can change the way a difficult call can be handled.
-At the very end a gentleman asked about how to deal with customers using profanity, being abusive, etc, and you said that it might have to end in disconnection and that we should have a procedure in place for this type of situation.
+At the very end a gentleman asked about how to deal with customers using profanity, being abusive, etc., and you said that it might have to end in disconnection and that we should have a procedure in place for this type of situation.

 Can you recommend a procedure for this?
-I work in a home owners association, and have had people use profanity, call me a liar and hang up on me because I do not do exactly what they wanted.
+I work in a home owners association, and have had people use profanity, call me a liar, and hang up on me because I do not do exactly what they wanted.
 I am alone in the office for most of the day, so I cannot ask them to talk to my supervisor.
 Do you have recommendations?”

-Thanks, Heather.
+To that we say thanks, Heather.
 That is a great question.

-• When a caller is aggressive on the phone, the first thing to do is to use an empathetic, concerned and firm voice tone and say something that has the potential to start deflating the caller’s emotions.
-You could say something like: “Oh, this sounds like a frustrating situation”, or “I’m glad you called us about this”, or “I am so sorry that XYZ happened.
+• When a caller is aggressive on the phone, the first thing to do is to use an empathetic, concerned, and firm voice tone and say something that has the potential to start deflating the caller’s emotions.
+You could say something like, “Oh, this sounds like a frustrating situation”, or “I’m glad you called us about this”, or “I am so sorry that XYZ happened.
 Let’s take a look at this”.

-• Then ask questions and talk about the situation.
+• Then, ask questions and talk about the situation.
 Stay away from addressing the personal attack.

 • If the caller continues the personal attack, simply say that you will disconnect the call.